Justin Vidic

-Justin Vidić (/hr/; born 29 April 2004) is an Australian soccer player who currently plays as a striker for Brisbane Roar in the A-League.
+Justin Vidić (/sr/; born 29 April 2004) is an Australian soccer player who currently plays as a striker for Brisbane Roar in the A-League.

 Career

 Having come through the Marconi youth set up, Vidic was brought through to the senior men's team ahead of the 2023 National Premier Leagues NSW season.

 Following his breakthrough season in the NPL1, he was signed by A-League Men club Newcastle Jets on a scholarship deal, and was praised for his performance during his debut against Melbourne City.
 Vidic would score his first goal for Newcastle in a 1–3 loss to Adelaide United at Coopers Stadium.

 Vidic scored twice in a 2–1 victory against Rockdale Ilinden FC during the Round of 32 of the 2024 Australia Cup.